DafetiteOgaga/custom_commands/commands.md

    * setEnv command - sets environment variable for all sessions

 ### MySQL commands
+   * mysqlOp - starts, stops, restarts and checks the status of MySQL server
    * mysqlversion - checks if MySQL is installed and also prints its version
-   * mysqlstartserver - starts MySQL server
-   * mysqlstopserver - stops MySQL server
-   * mysqlrestartserver - restarts MySQL server
-   * mysqlstatus_server - displays the status of MySQL server
    * mysqlshell - launches MySQL shell

 ### Betty command